MF-DOOM-MADVILLAIN/Blackwater-tobacco-co./README.md

 Owner/Proprietor: William Mac Tavish

 2. Backstory & Motivation
-The business is founded by a William Mac Tavish.
+The business is founded by 37 year old William Mac Tavish.
 Being raised in the hard industrial town of Glasgow he was good at settling deals and brushing shoulders with both sides of the class system.
 As he worked on the shipyards wher he dealt with blue clolar workes But also with the british accent he could be seen at at gambling tables brushing shoulders with the big wigs where his tounge got him out of troble more than once.Driven by building a name for himself and to invest in the commonwealth and to supply anyone and everyone with tobacco.

 3. Products & Services
 Hand-Rolled Cigarettes: Affordable, quick smoke for travelers and workers.